LBHackney-IT/API-Playbook/docs/cloudwatch-alarms.md

 You will need to provide the following values:

-* Environment name (development, staging or production)
+* Environment name (development, staging or production).
-* API name (the name of your API in API Gateway)
+* API name (the name of your API in API Gateway).
-* Alarm period - This is the period (in seconds) in which CloudWatch will check the API for 5XX responses
+* Alarm period - This is the period (in seconds) in which CloudWatch will check the API for 5XX responses.
 * Error threshold - The number of 5XX responses to occur in a given period before the alarm is triggered.
 * SNS topic ARN - The ARN value of an SNS topic created for this alarm.